 An article in The Lawyer suggests a more reasonable approach, which any law firm should be able to replicate.

-The headline of the article in The Lawyer will certain attract attention:
+The headline of the article in The Lawyer will certainly attract attention:

 Freshfields management pay up to £18m as profits drop